davidecostanzo/PHY304/_sources/PHY304_2023_Homeworks.md

 ### Question A2.
 Yukawa Potential

-Earlier in the course, we used the Born approximation to show that in the case of scattering with a momentum transfer $q$ from a spherically symmetric potential $V(r)$, the matrix element is given by
+Earlier in the course, we used the Born approximation to show that in the case of scattering with a momentum transfer $q$ from a spherically symmetric potential $U(r)$, the matrix element is proportional to

 $$
 f(\boldsymbol{q})=\int U(\boldsymbol{r}) e^{i \boldsymbol{q} \cdot \boldsymbol{r} / \hbar} d \boldsymbol{r}